-We Put the World to Sleep: Director / Producer / Writer (original concept) / Supporting Actor
+We Put the World to Sleep: Starring (playing Andrei) / Director / Producer / Writer

-We Put the World to Sleep: Lead Actress (playing Erika) (improvised audition below)
+We Put the World to Sleep: Starring (playing Erika) (improvised audition below)

-Erisse Peterson was born on March 7th, 1993 in Stone Mountain, Georgia, USA.
+Erisse Peterson is an American actress and musician.
 She got her start in acting at an early age, after her family relocated to Los Angeles, California in 1996.
 As a child actor, Erisse was represented by Bob Feldman (father of actor Corey Feldman) and studied ballet, tap and jazz dance.

 Later, Erisse Peterson attended Mississippi School of the Arts, the state’s only residential arts high school.
 She intensively studied theatre arts under her instructors, Dr. Robert Brooks and Tammy Stanford, and performed in numerous stage plays.
 She also developed a passion for all aspects of film, including directing and film scoring.
 During 2011-2013, Erisse attended Mississippi State University, where she studied Philosophy & Religion.